William George Howard, 8th Earl of Carlisle: Early life

 Carlisle was born in London, the third son of George Howard, 6th Earl of Carlisle and Lady Georgiana Cavendish.
-Her mother was the daughter of William Cavendish, 5th Duke of Devonshire and Lady Georgiana Spencer (the eldest daughter of John Spencer, 1st Earl Spencer).
+His mother was the daughter of William Cavendish, 5th Duke of Devonshire and Lady Georgiana Spencer (the eldest daughter of John Spencer, 1st Earl Spencer).

 Howard was educated at Eton College and Christ Church, Oxford.

 Career

 Carlisle was Rector of Londesborough (a living in the gift of the Earl of Londesborough) in the East Riding of Yorkshire from 1832 for more than forty years until 1877, although from 1866, due to Lord Howard's mental incapacity, his duties were performed by his replacement.

 He succeeded to the title on 5 December 1864 on the death of his elder brother George Howard, 7th Earl of Carlisle, who never married.
 On his death, the title passed to his nephew George Howard, 9th Earl of Carlisle.